Laplacian Dynamics on Cographs: Controllability Analysis through Joins and Unions: Introduction

 In order to derive stronger and readily applicable network-centric controllability conditions, in the second class of results, Laplacian networks with special graph topologies have been considered.
-In this case, controllability of networks with embedded path graphs \cite{parlangeli2012reachability, mousavi2016controllability}, cycle graphs \cite{parlangeli2012reachability}, complete graphs \cite{zhang2011controllability}, circulant graphs \cite{nabi2013controllability}, multi-chain graphs \cite{hsu2017necessary}, grid graphs \cite{notarstefano2013controllability}, and tree graphs \cite{ji2012leaders} have been investigated.
-These approaches rely on the pattern of the Laplacian eigenvectors in conjunction with the Popov-Belevitch-Hautus (PBH) test to facilitate the network controllability analysis.
-Moreover, the complete characterization of the eigenspace of these graphs leads to efficient procedures for selecting the minimum number of control nodes from which the network is controllable.
+In this case, controllability of networks with embedded path graphs \cite{parlangeli2012reachability, mousavi2016controllability}, cycle graphs \cite{parlangeli2012reachability}, \cite{liu2018controllability}, complete graphs \cite{zhang2011controllability}, circulant graphs \cite{nabi2013controllability}, multi-chain graphs \cite{hsu2017necessary}, grid graphs \cite{notarstefano2013controllability}, and tree graphs \cite{ji2012leaders} have been investigated.
+These approaches rely on the pattern of the Laplacian eigenvectors in conjunction with the Popov-Belevitch-Hautus (PBH) test to facilitate the controllability analysis.
+Moreover, a complete characterization of the eigenspaces of these graphs leads to efficient procedures for selecting the minimum number of control nodes from which the network is controllable.
+By considering the different methods of combining or growing controllable networks, this class of results can be also applied when designing network structures with desired controllability properties \cite{ tran2018generalized, ji2016design}.
 However, the class of Laplacian networks with efficient graph-theoretic controllability conditions is still limited.
 In this paper, we further expand the applicability of such graph-theoretic conditions by examining the controllability of Laplacian networks defined over \emph{cographs}.